ARTISTS

 The program features two works composed for c)i, with premieres planned in Spring 2025: Mark Rimple's Phantasmagoria, which considers creators from the last hundred years: Varo, DuChamp, Zappa, Picasso, and Eliot; and Yoon-Ji Lee's yet-to-be-titled work, featuring the Boston-based composer's unconventional, non-linear music, interweaving rapidly transforming gestures, textures,, and tone colors, all weaved intricately into both acoustic and electroacoustic mediums.
 Other works include Kyle Bartlett's Before, that imagines an origin of music, and postulates a rapid elevation of complexity, as the proto-language quickly develops grammar and signification that is resonant with but different from chamber music's primary tongue; and Douglas Boyce's Dit de l'alerion that connects the Modern with the Ancient, drawing from Machaut's poem/essay on falconry and the character of human relations.
 Typically for a counter)induction concert, all these pieces investigate counterpoint and virtuosity, modernity and historicity, art and ontology.

 The performance on April 4, 2025 by Dan Lippel, Benjamin Fingland, Caleb van der Swaagh, and Jessica Meyer was made possible through funding by the Augustine Foundation.
+PRESS RELEASE

 BRIAN ALFRED